When Do Vanderbilt Decisions Come Out? 2024 Guide

 Former Admissions Committee Member, Columbia University

 Vanderbilt University, nestled in the heart of Nashville, Tennessee, is one of the top universities in the nation, currently ranked No. 18 among National Universities by U.S. News & World Report.
-With an acceptance rate of just 7%, Vanderbilt's admissions process is highly competitive.
+The acceptance rate for the Vanderbilt University Class of 2027 is 5.6%, Vanderbilt's admissions process is highly competitive.

 Whether you've already hit "submit" on your Common App or you're still preparing your materials, read on to find out exactly when you can expect to hear if you'll be calling Nashville home!